joshcassell4/oaior/MIGRATION.md

 This document provides a comprehensive report on the migration of the Flask-based Open AI Outreach website to a modern React/Vite frontend architecture.
 The migration maintains the existing Flask backend while introducing a separate frontend container for the React application.

-## Migration Status: Phase 3 Complete ✅
+## Migration Status: Phase 6 Complete ✅ - MIGRATION COMPLETE 🎉

 ### Completed Phases